Jnxvln/TickrTock/README.md

 | API Endpoints       | Create backend API for interacting with session data |
 | Generate Tests      | Create Mocha? tests for app efficiency               |
 | Deployment          | Make public using Heroku, Netlify, or other          |

+## Thanks
+Thank you for checking this out!
+Keep an eye out for future developments.
+If you like it, fork it and experiment.
+I'd love to see what you come up with!

+## Visit Me On The Web
+Aside from programming, I also love creating music for films and games, you can check out my work at [justinkcox.com](https://www.justinkcox.com "Justin Cox Music").